 4.1.
 The following shall be eligible for full membership in the Association: schools/teaching institutions, scientific/research institutes, and other structures, (i) with a role in education and/or training in public health, (ii) established within the European Region, as defined by World Health Organization.

-4.2. (i) Individuals and (ii) Institutions which do not meet the criteria for admission as elaborated in article 4.1., with a legitimate interest in public health education and/or training, and willing to support ASPHER in its mission as outlined in article 3., shall be eligible for associate membership.
+4.2.
+Institutions which do not meet the criteria for admission as elaborated in article 4.1., with a legitimate interest in public health education and/or training, and willing to support ASPHER in its mission as outlined in article 3., shall be eligible for associate membership.

 Associate members will have no voting right whatsoever.
 They will be invited to participate in selected activities about matters that concern their field of expertise.